garciaalvaro/post-meta-controls/README.txt

 = Setting - Text =

-The following are all the available options for a Setting - Text.
+The following are all the available options for a **Setting - Text**.

 	$text = array(
 		'type'            => 'text', // Required.